 Visit the Save the Chimps website to read biographies on all of their chimpanzees!

 Save the Chimps is not open to the public.
-Unless you are a registered volunteer, Member Days are the only time when non-staff may enter this sanctuary.
+Member Days are the only time when non-staff may enter this sanctuary.
 Humans and chimpanzees never come in contact with each other.

 Taylor Pittman Hardy wrote this article.